-Formerly operating as the popular short-stay holiday home Moore Family Time, the property is now leased to long-term tenants, offering immediate rental income for savvy investors.
+Previously enjoyed as the popular short-stay holiday home Moore Family Time, the property is now leased to long-term tenants, providing an immediate rental return for investors.
+Alternatively, make it your own permanent coastal residence, create the ultimate family holiday retreat, or enjoy the flexibility of a property that can cater to both lifestyle and investment goals.

-The sale includes most fixed wall features along with the majority of furniture, making this a turnkey opportunity-ideal as a permanent residence, holiday escape, or ready-made rental investment.
+The sale includes most fixed wall features and the majority of the furniture, making this a wonderfully convenient, turnkey opportunity.

 This property at 21 Turner Drive, Guilderton is a four bedroom, two bathroom house listed for sale by Victoria Brooke and Kara Randolph at Acton | Belle Property Mindarie.